WHY DEVELOPING ROUTINES CAN MAKE YOUR LIFE SIMPLER AND YOUR HOME EASIER TO MANAGE

-- If your mother-in-law called to say she’s popping over in ten minutes, would you frantically try to clean and tidy the house before she realises that there’s stale biscuits squashed into the sofa?
+- If your mother-in-law called to say she’s popping over in ten minutes, would you frantically try to clean and tidy the house before she notices the stale biscuits squashed into the sofa?

 Setting up routines at home means things are done before they need to be done, you can anticipate problems and deal with them.

 You can do things on a regular basis to maintain your home, 10 or 20 minutes here or there, rather than hours to keep your home running smoothly.
-And, if for any reason something happens to disrupt your routine, such as illness (or a fun day out on a whim) then it’s no big deal because you are generally on top of everything that needs to be done and one break in the routine is not going to cause catastrophe.
+And, if for any reason something happens to disrupt your routine, such as illness (or a fun day out on a whim) then it’s no big deal because you’re generally on top of everything and one break in routine isn’t going to cause catastrophe.